• Skip to primary navigation

 While they are cooking, get a medium or large bowl of ice and water.
 When the eggs are done cooking, use tongs to remove them from the air fryer basket and put them in the bowl of ice water.
 Allow the eggs to cool for 10 minutes in the ice bath before peeling.

-All eggs were room temperature when we cooked them.
-If you’re using refrigerated eggs, you may need to add an extra minute to your cook time.
+All eggs were at room temperature when we cooked them.
+If you’re using refrigerated eggs, you may need to add an extra minute to your cooking time.

 FAQ: